On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 ERCP IS

-Decrease of 5% compared to previous period
+Decrease in the indicator by 5 % compared to the previous period

 once a year